 An explanation of how to use the locate command on a Mac, which allows you to search for files quickly!

-locate on Mac
+Locate on Mac

 WARNING: The locate database (/var/db/locate.database) does not exist.
 To create the database, run the following command: sudo launchctl load -w /System/Library/LaunchDaemons/com.apple.locate.plist Please be aware that the database can take some time to generate; once the database has been created, this message will no longer appear.

-Note! locate database does not exist.
+Note!
+The locate database does not exist.

-That's what it means.
+That's it.
 It wasn't the updatedb command.

-The locate command returns results.
+The locate command returned the results.

 If you want to consult a cloud professional